+The main entry of germs into the body are nose, mouth, eyes or skin.
+Maintaining a strict discipline in one’s personal hygiene helps to prevent our immune system to be overwhelmed by the entry of such disease agents.
 As the saying goes “a seed can grow only in a fertile soil; infectious agents can grow and multiply in the human body if we provide a favourable medium”.
 However right measures taken to look after one’s personal hygiene is important and crucial at these times.
 This include hand hygiene, regular showers and other hygiene practices to be followed while sneezing, coughing etc. when in groups.
 Avoid socialisation when you are not well.
 This can help you not being susceptible to any infections due to accidental exposure.

 2. Maintain Optimum Gut health

 Our gut contains more than 100 million neurons more than either the spinal cord or the peripheral nervous system.
 Anti-inflammatory foods containing omega 3 fatty acids such as flax seeds, spirulina and chia seeds helps to reverse the inflammation.
 Enzyme bromelain found in pineapple has anti-inflammatory properties, also has a mucolytic property that helps to break the mucus and expel them out of lungs.
 The quercetin which is present in apple, berries, broccoli, green tea etc. has anti-inflammatory properties.